Let’s pretend the Fed announces they will raise interest rates.

 When USD/JPY broke through its major resistance level (red dashed line and 101.00 handle), the combination of stop losses being hit and breakout traders jumping on the bandwagon pushed it even higher.

-Since buying more USD/JPY weakens the yen, this would cause EUR/JPY (and possibly other yen-based pairs) to break through its major resistance level. once again hitting stops and attracting breakout traders, pushing EUR/JPY even higher.When resistance is broken, this results in stops being triggered along with breakout traders going long, pushing EUR/JPY even higher.
+Since buying more USD/JPY weakens the yen, this would cause EUR/JPY (and possibly other yen-based pairs) to break through its major resistance level. once again hitting stops and attracting breakout traders, pushing EUR/JPY even higher.When resistance is broken, this results in stops being triggered along with breakout traders entering new positions and going long, pushing EUR/JPY even higher.

 This causes the euro to strengthen and slows down the descent of your EUR/USD trade.